Pythagorean Theorem. Out of the blue?

-When I first heard the Pythagorean Formula, I wondered where did Pythagoras get the idea of that theorem?
-My teacher showed a right triangle and drew squares upon each side.
+When I first heard the Pythagorean Formula, I wondered where did Pythagoras get the idea of that relationship?
+The teacher showed a right triangle and drew squares upon each side.

-Figure 1 shows the original square of side a+b and the inscribed square of side c.Â
+Figure 2 shows the original square of side a+b and the inscribed square of side c.Â

 Area of original square = Area of inscribed square + 4* identical right triangles

 (a + b)2 = c2 + 4(Â½ ab)

-a2 + 2ab + b2 = c2 + 2ab
+a2 + 2ab + b2 = c2 + 2 ab

 a2 + b2 = c2